deiss/fftocean/README.md

 The project is only available for MacOS and Linux users.

+The model allows to choose the wind speed and direction, the depth and choppiness.
-I wrote the project in french, so you may not understand some directories names or file names.
-I'm working on the translation of the whole sourcecode.
+I originally wrote the project in french, so classes and folders still have french names.

 -----------------------------------------------------------------------------------